It’s almost Christmastime.

 The most wonderful time of the year

 Christmas is a magical, wonderful time of the year.
-Even though we don’t believe in the magic of Santa, we do teach our children to believe in the love of the Savior and His followers, including Saint Nicholas.
+Even though we don’t want our kids to believe in the magic of Santa, we do teach our children to believe in the love of the Savior and His followers, including Saint Nicholas.